tommyvtran97/Gate_Detection/README.md

 ## Main Setup LINUX

-#### 1 - Creating the required files for training
+#### Creating the required files for setup

 To train the YOLOv3 Tiny model first download the files in {insert link}.
-It contains the following folders.
+It contains the following folders and files.
-* Folder YOLOv3 - contains the files that are required to train the YOLOv3 model and the final weigs obtained from training
-* Folder_txt - contains txt files of the training images with the labels in the format <object-class> <x> <y> <width> <height> Note that the coordinate all all normalize relative to the size of the image.
+* Folder YOLOv3
+* Folder_txt
-* Images_Test - Contains the test images
+* Images_Test
-* Images_Train - Contains the training images
+* Images_Train
-* Images_Validation - Contains the validation images
+* Images_Validation

-In the corners.csv file the coordinates of the labelled images are stated.
-In order to generate the required files, first run the create_txt.py by navigation to the directory and running the following command:
+* corners.csv
+* create_txt.py

+Step 1) Navigate in the terminal to the directory that contains the following items as listed above.

+Step 2) Run the python script create_txt.py.
+This script will generate test.txt, train.txt, val.txt and txt files in the folder 'Folder_txt'.
+To run this script use the following command in terminal:
 * python create_txt.py

-This python script will generate the test.txt, train.txt and val.txt.
-Also in Folder_txt, txt files are created for all the training images.
-Note that Folder YOLOv3, contains the files in order train the YOLOv3 model.
-However, this is optional as the YOLOv3 Tiny model is chosen.

-#### 2 - Placing the created files in the correct directory
+#### Placing the created files in the correct directory

+Step3 ) Now that the required files are created, the files should be moved to the correct location.
+First of all create two folders named 'obj' and 'test_images' in /darknet/data.
+Then move the files to the correct location as described below:

-- The files in Folder_txt folder should be placed in Darknet/data/obj
+- Files in 'Folder_txt' should be located in darknet/data/obj
-- The files in the Images_Train folder should be placed in /Darknet/data/obj
+- Files in the 'Images_Train' folder should be located in /darknet/data/obj
-- The files in the Images_Test folder should be placed in /Darknet/data/test_image
+- Files in the 'Images_Test' should be located in /darknet/data/test_image
-- The test.txt, train.txt and val.txt files should be placed in /Darknet/data
+- The 'test.txt', 'train.txt' and 'val.txt' files should be located in /darknet/data
-- In the YOLOv3 folder, 'darknet53.conv.74' should be placed in /Darknet, the remaining files that contains '.weights' as an extension should all be placed in Darknet/backup/Yolo
+- In the YOLOv3 folder, 'darknet53.conv.74' should be placed in /darknet, the remaining files that contains '.weights' as an extension should all be placed in darknet/backup/Yolo.
+The folder 'Yolo' does not exist yet so create this folder.

-#### 3 - Training the YOLOv3-Tiny Model
+## Training the YOLOv3-Tiny Model
-To train the YOLOv3-Tiny model, navigate to /Darknet and run the following command:
+Step 1) To train the YOLOv3-Tiny model, navigate to /Darknet and run the following command:
-- ./darknet detector train data/obj.data cfg/yolov3-tiny-obj.cfg yolov3-tiny.conv.15
+* ./darknet detector train data/obj.data cfg/yolov3-tiny-obj.cfg yolov3-tiny.conv.15

-To train the YOLOv3 model, navigate to /Darknet and run the following command:
+Step 2) To train the YOLOv3 model, navigate to /darknet and run the following command:
-- ./darknet detector train data/obj.data cfg/yolo-obj.cfg darknet53.conv.74
+* ./darknet detector train data/obj.data cfg/yolo-obj.cfg darknet53.conv.74

 This process, might take a while depending what kind of GPU is used.

-#### 4 - Testing the trained model on the test-images
+## Testing the trained model on the test-images
-To run the trained YOLOv3-Tiny model on the test images, navigate to /Darknet and run the following command:
+Step 1) To run the trained YOLOv3-Tiny model on the test images, navigate to /darknet and run the following command:
-- ./darknet detector test data/obj.data cfg/yolov3-tiny-obj.cfg backup/Yolo-Tiny/yolov3-tiny-obj_final.weights -dont_show -ext_output < data/test.txt > result_yolo_tiny_2000.txt
+* ./darknet detector test data/obj.data cfg/yolov3-tiny-obj.cfg backup/Yolo-Tiny/yolov3-tiny-obj_final.weights -dont_show -ext_output < data/test.txt > result_yolo_tiny_2000.txt

-To run the trained YOLOv3 model on the test images, navigate to /Darknet and run the following command:
+Step 2) To run the trained YOLOv3 model on the test images, navigate to /darknet and run the following command:
-- ./darknet detector test data/obj.data cfg/yolo-obj.cfg backup/Yolo/yolo-obj_final.weights -dont_show -ext_output < data/test.txt > result_yolo_2000.txt
+* ./darknet detector test data/obj.data cfg/yolo-obj.cfg backup/Yolo/yolo-obj_final.weights -dont_show -ext_output < data/test.txt > result_yolo_2000.txt

 This command will generate a txt file that contains the confidence level and coordinates of the predicted box.
-In a similar way the the txt files for 1000 iteration can be obtained by changing yolo-obj-tiny_1000.weights and result_yolo_tiny_1000.txt
+In a similar way the the txt files for 1000 iteration can be obtained by changing yolo-obj-tiny_1000.weights and result_yolo_tiny_1000.txt.

 #### 5 - Showing the results
 The python file gate_data.py will generate the results obtained from trained model on the test images.
 This script contains four main functions CNN_CSV_File(), sort_corners(), plot_box() and IoU().
 By default this script will shows the predicted results of the images.
 To run this script navigate to /Darknet and run the following command: